Academic assistance at Emory Law includes many resources and approaches.

 Dean's Teaching Fellows

-The Dean's Teaching Fellows are four, high-achieving third-year law students selected to serve as academic counselors for their fellow students.
-Their role is not to act as tutors in doctrinal law but as resources for developing the general academic skills needed for success in law school.
+The Dean's Teaching Fellows are high-achieving upper-year law students selected to serve as academic counselors for their fellow students.